Caritajoe18/Group-30-plp-hack/README.md

 # Talk Safe

-**Talk Safe** is a mobile app designed to provide a safe and confidential platform for survivors, vistims and witnesses of gender-based violence to report incidents and receive emergency assistance.
+**Talk Safe** is a mobile app designed to provide a safe and confidential platform for survivors, victims, and witnesses of gender-based violence to report incidents and receive emergency assistance.

 ## Problem Statement
 Gender-based violence is widespread, yet many cases go unreported due to: